pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 #### Point to Point

 Point to Point navigation via Classic logic has always been a bit of an odd duck.
 The NHDPlus desktop navigators have never provided this capability and I have no recollection of where this requirement came from.
 Classic point to point logic essentially executes a downstream mainline navigation which halts at the hydrosequence value of the stop flowline.
 This may lead to some odd appearing results when the stop flowline occurs upon a minor tributary of the mainline.
-Also the classic logic traditionally did not include coding to reverse the start and stop parameters when the user mixed up the inputs.

 * Test if navigation occurs entirely within a single flowline due to limiter values.
 Process such "shorty" navigation via a simple SQL statement clipping the single flowline as needed.